-A written notice shall be provided to both parties if the Formal Complaint is dismissed from this Procedure, including in those situations when the Formal Complaint is dismissed from Title IX jurisdiction, but continues to proceed under state criteria, or vice versa.
+A written notice shall be provided to both parties if the Formal Complaint is dismissed from the Title IX Sexual Harassment Procedure.
 The notice shall include the right to appeal the decision in writing to the president within two business days of receipt.
 The request to appeal the decision shall include the grounds for appeal.